JeevanReddyChadarla/Learnings/NON DSA learnings/SQL/01 SQL Concepts.md

 | 	7	| 	350	|

 SOlution : Select product_id, SUM(product_price) from orders_table GROUP BY product_id
+                    ^                                                           ^   what ever is there after select has to be  after group by
 | 	product_id | 	number_of_items
 | 	:-----:	 | 	:-----:	 |
 | 	3	| 	2	|